-Radio is the main medium, but state control of many broadcasting outlets allows few dissenting views.
+Radio is the main medium, but state control of many broadcasting outlets means that few dissenting views are heard.

-State-run Radiodiffusion Nationale Tchadienne operates national and regional radio stations.
-Around a dozen private radio stations are on the air, despite high licensing fees.
-Some of them are run by non-profit groups.
-These broadcasters are subject to close official scrutiny.
+Around a dozen private radios are on the air, some of them run by non-profit groups.
+They are subject to close official scrutiny.